unsubd/goget/README.md

   3. `-resume` : Resume a download if possible. `-resume=true`
   4. `-r` : Recursion Depth to be used in case of downloading an Index.
 If the depth = 2, the current list of files and files one level down will be downloaded.
   5. `-o` : Output Directory.
 If the directory does not exist, it will be created.

+Once the download is complete, the tool computes checksums, bytes downloaded and stores them in a file named `meta` in your output directory.

 ###### Demo (downloading a deep index)
 ![](Demo-new.gif)